Whole-body motion planning and safety-critical control for aerial manipulation: Introduction

 \subsection{Related Works}

-There have been several studies on collision avoidance of aerial manipulators.
-In \cite{seo2017locally}, the authors present a locally optimal trajectory planning method for aerial manipulation in constrained environments, using a signed distance metric and a convex mesh representation to model obstacles.
-In \cite{cao2024motion}, the authors propose a motion planning approach for aerial pick-and-place tasks that incorporates collision avoidance constraints between the movable range of the robot arm and surrounding obstacles.
-Additionally, \cite{zhang2025end} introduces an end-effector-oriented motion planner for aerial manipulators, which accounts for system dynamics and collision avoidance within constrained spaces.
+There have been several studies on collision avoidance of aerial manipulators (AMs). \cite{seo2017locally} presents a locally optimal trajectory planning method for aerial manipulation in constrained environments, and \cite{cao2024motion} proposes a motion planner for aerial pick-and-place tasks that incorporates collision avoidance constraints between the movable range of the robot arm and surrounding obstacles.
+Additionally, \cite{zhang2025end} introduces an end-effector-oriented collision avoiding motion planner for AMs accounting for system dynamics.
 However, these methods only focus on the poses of the multirotor and the end-effector, not the collisions between the robot arm’s linkages and obstacles.

-To prevent possible collisions between the robot arm's linkages and the surrounding environment, there exist other studies that investigate collision avoidance methods that explicitly consider the interaction between these linkages and obstacles. \cite{liu2024coordinated} presents a model predictive control framework for safe and compliant aerial manipulation, employing simple box constraints on the states of both the multirotor and the robot arm.
-Additionally, \cite{lee2025autonomous} proposes a whole-body planning method for omnidirectional aerial manipulators, where both the multirotor platform and the robot arm’s linkages are represented as ellipsoids.
-Despite these advances, such approaches rely on bounding box or ellipsoid-based geometric representations for aerial manipulators and obstacles, which increase conservativeness when navigating through narrow passages.

-To overcome the conservative issue, several studies have developed sampling-based methods for collision avoidance in aerial manipulation.
-In \cite{kim2019sampling}, the authors present a rapidly-exploring random trees star (RRT*) -based planner for collision-free aerial pick-and-place tasks, and \cite{yavari2022interleaved} introduces an RRT*-based approach that divides operational modes into approach and manipulation phases.
+To prevent possible collisions between the robot arm's linkages and the surrounding environment, there exist other studies that consider such collisions. \cite{liu2024coordinated} presents a model predictive control framework employing simple box constraints on the states of both the multirotor and the robot arm, and \cite{lee2025autonomous} proposes a whole-body planner for omnidirectional AMs, where both the multirotor and the robot arm’s linkages are represented as ellipsoids.
+Despite these advances, such approaches rely on bounding box or ellipsoid-based geometric representations for AMs and obstacles, which increase conservativeness when navigating through narrow passages.
+To overcome the conservative issue, several studies have developed sampling-based methods for collision avoidance.
+In \cite{yavari2022interleaved}, the authors present a rapidly-exploring random trees star (RRT*)-based planner for collision avoidance.
 However, sampling-based methods are generally more time-consuming than approaches based on geometric representations.